ostadabbas/Deep-Markov-Spatio-Temporal-Factorization-DMSTF-/README.md

 Run the following snippet to restore results from the pre-trained checkpoint for the synthetic experiment in `./synthetic_results` folder (synthetic fMRI data is not included due to storage limitations).

 `python dmfa_synthetic.py`

+## License
+* This code is for non-commertial purpose only.
+For other uses please contact Augmented Cognition Lab at Northeastern University: http://www.northeastern.edu/ostadabbas/